varnika192929/Calorie---Burnt--Prediction--Using---Regression--Analysis-/README.md

 Age,Weight,Height,Gender

 Activity Level
-The inputs are processed and scaled similarly to the training data, and the model predicts the estimated calories burned.Conclusion
+The inputs are processed and scaled similarly to the training data, and the model predicts the estimated calories burned.

+Conclusion
 This project demonstrates a practical application of machine learning in personal health analytics, providing a method to estimate caloric expenditure based on easily available personal attributes.